How to Prevent Water-Borne Diseases

 - Water must be heated before consumption.

-- After using the restroom and after changing your child’s diaper.
+- After using the restroom and changing your child’s diaper.

 - After coming in contact with animals and cleaning up their waste.